Advertisement

 Is applying at Fairfax County Redevelopment & Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Fairfax County Redevelopment & Housing Authority administers 6 programs (SRO, Single Room Occupancy (Coan Pond), HCV, PBV, Public Housing, RAD) — none of which charge an application fee.
+Fairfax County Redevelopment & Housing Authority administers 7 programs (PBV, Public Housing, RAD, SRO, Single Room Occupancy, Single Room Occupancy (Coan Pond), HCV) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
-Always apply directly through the housing authority or in person at their office at 3700 Pender Dr Ste 300, Fairfax, VA.
+Always apply directly through the housing authority's official portal or in person at their office at 3700 Pender Dr Ste 300, Fairfax, VA.

 How long is the wait at Fairfax County Redevelopment & Housing Authority?

 Wait times at Fairfax County Redevelopment & Housing Authority depend on demand in Fairfax, funding levels, and your priority status.
 With approximately 5,329 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on February 25, 2026 when the PBV list changed from "unknown" to "closed."
+The most recent status change we tracked was on June 2, 2026 when the RAD list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Fairfax County Redevelopment & Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?